auriq/essentia_docs/source/install.rst

 #.
 Click on EC2.
 #.
 Create on the 'Launch Instance' button.
 This will take you to a site where
    you can select what OS and software you would like to access.
 #.
-Select the 'community AMI' tab, and search for 'Essentia'
+Select the 'community AMI' tab, and search for 'AuriQ'
 #.
 There may be more than one version listed, but new users should choose the
    most recently created version.
 #.
 You will be asked to select a node type.
 For almost all applications,